-Like many people I’ve always been creative and enjoyed making things.
-My mum always sewed when I was little, and I spent many weekends when I was small turning the living room into a gluey, thread-covered, paper maché nightmare.
-I always wanted to make the latest thing that I’d seen on Art Attack or Blue Peter (showing my age now…) and I’d try, make a mess, and then give up and move onto something else.
+Like many people I’ve always enjoyed making things.
+My mum sewed when I was little, and I spent many childhood weekends turning the living room into a gluey, thread-covered, paper maché nightmare.
+I wanted to make the latest thing that I’d seen on Art Attack or Blue Peter (showing my age now…) and I’d try, make a mess, and then give up and move onto something else.

 I was diagnosed with Crohn’s Disease in 2009, halfway through my thesis, and I realised that the jet-setting, continent-hopping life of an Geologist/Academic wasn’t realistic, and I needed to find jobs that I could do from home.
 I spent a winter tutoring GCSE and A Level Maths and Physics, and began selling little handmade purses at local fairs.
 After that, I discovered Papercutting, which I did for a while and really enjoyed.
 I am quite a practical person, and love making things that have a function, as well as being pretty.
 I tried putting my papercuts inside pre-made coasters and keyrings but it wasn’t enough; I wanted to actually MAKE the whole thing.
 That was when I discovered glass fusing, and my aim was eventually to make fused glass dishes and coasters with papercuts inside.
 I bought a microwave kiln and messed about and that was it, really.
 I was hooked by the beauty and dimensionality of glass, how you can see ‘inside’ it, how light moves and works with it.

 Fusing is great, but it wasn’t long before I discovered glass beads, and caught the lampworking bug.
 Luckily, fusing and lampwork aren’t mutually exclusive, and I now use my lampwork skills to make murrine for fusing designs.